French concession of Shanghai: After the 2000s

 After the 2000s, the government enforced more stringent development and planning controls in this area.
-The municipal government began to promote heritage protection alongside the city’s rapid growth.
+The municipal government began to promote heritage protection alongside the city's rapid growth.
 Authorities designated large areas of the former French Concession as historical-cultural conservation zones, often branding it as “Hengfu (Hengshan Rd.–Fuxing Rd.)
 Historical and Cultural Area.”

-In 2007, the city luanched its first renovation conservation plan for the district, with efforts including the protection of the original street patterns, plane-tree-lined avenues, iconic lilong neighborhoods, and other historically significant buildings.
+In 2007, the city launched its first renovation conservation plan for the district, with efforts including the protection of the original street patterns, plane-tree-lined avenues, iconic lilong neighborhoods, and other historically significant buildings.
 Wukang Road, among all historic roads, was first selected to be renovated, turning the historic but decayed-looking road into a delicate, attractive area with cafés and boutiques for tourists and high-income residents with diverse backgrounds.
-The project’s success subsequently became a template for other redevelopment cases across the Hengfu area in the former French Concession.
+The project's success subsequently became a template for other redevelopment cases across the Hengfu area in the former French Concession.